Polar-Ted/Mellow_SHT_CAN_Boards/README.md

-This guild is intended to help you set up and configure the Mellow SHT-36 and SHT-42 CANbus tool boards.
+This guide is intended to help you set up and configure the Mellow SHT-36 and SHT-42 CANbus tool boards.

 ***Relevent links***
 Mellow tool board documentation